torsday/notebook/GLOSSARY.md

 ## Service

 A Service in Domain Driven Design is simply a stateless object that performs an action.

+## Single source of truth

+The practice of structuring information models and associated schemata such that every data element is stored exactly once, thereby providing data that is authentic, relevant, and referable.

 ## Sorting Algorithm